 For a small town, Gainesville has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Gainesville exists, and local transit is helping to meet that need.

-In terms of college education, Gainesville is nearly on par with the US average for all cities of 21.84%: 20.63% of adults 25 and older in Gainesville have a bachelor's degree or advanced degree.
+The percentage of adults in Gainesville who are college-educated is close to the national average for all communities of 21.84%: 20.63% of the adults in Gainesville have a bachelor's degree or advanced degree.

 The per capita income in Gainesville in 2022 was $12,081, which is low income relative to Alabama and the nation.
 This equates to an annual income of $48,324 for a family of four.
 Gainesville also has one of the higher rates of people living in poverty in the nation, with 40.98% of its population below the federal poverty line.